-By authoritarian leadership style we here refer to a leadership style that is characterised by leaders having close control over employees, dictating procedures and activities, strictly enforcing rules, regulations and penalties and so forth.
+By authoritarian leadership style, we here refer to a leadership style that is characterized by leaders having close control over employees, dictating procedures and activities, strictly enforcing rules, regulations and penalties and so forth.

-I decide to pose the question to Professor Stewart Clegg from the University of Technology, Sydney.
-With co-authors Micuel Pina e Cunha and Arménio Rego, he has researched suicide as a work and organizational phenomenon.
+I decided to pose the question to Professor Stewart Clegg from the University of Technology, Sydney.
+With co-authors Miguel Pina e Cunha and Arménio Rego, he has researched suicide as a work and organizational phenomenon.
 Their research was published in Business and Society Review late 2016.

 What we learn and can apply to other organizations from this study is the major importance of the institutional nature of life in the organizations as well as the negative effects of an authoritarian leadership and management style.

 Stewart, we know that some leadership styles leave much to wish for, but how dangerous is an authoritarian leadership and management style?

 Extremely.
 Think of Trump and his leadership and management style – he popularized an authoritarian style on his TV Show – “You’re Fired” – and that helped to normalize the narcissistic authoritarianism he displayed on the campaign and has continued to display since becoming President.

 The most dangerous aspect is the self-certainty and self-belief, the reluctance to admit that others may have something useful to offer from outside the bubble of self-importance and sycophancy.
 For authoritarian leaders, the tendency is for communication, coordination, and control to become overtaken by secrecy, self-centeredness, and sycophancy.